Low FDI slows down growth

 Studies had been carried out in countries such as China, India, Japan, Malaysia, Ethiopia, Tanzania, Nigeria, Kenya and Ghana among others to come up with best practices in the setting up of SEZs.

-Government has since set up a SEZs board chaired by former Reserve Bank Governor, Dr Gideon Gono, to push through the establishment of the zones. — New Ziana.
+The Government has since set up an SEZs board chaired by former Reserve Bank Governor, Dr Gideon Gono, to push through the establishment of the zones. — New Ziana.